Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining: Further Validation with Analogous Task

 \section{Further Validation with Analogous Task}

-In this section, we further validate the "slacking off" behavior observed in neural networks through a more intuitive approach.
-For this purpose, we designed an analogous task, providing a more fundamental and controllable scenario, thus enabling a clearer observation of network behavior.
+In this section, we further validate the network's "slacking off" behavior through a more intuitive experiment.
+We designed an analogous task that provides a simpler, more controllable scenario to clearly observe the network's behavior.